Thank you for your message. We will contact you shortly.

 Municipal market changes underscore the need for research

-Economic uncertainty and changes in credit fundamentals can cause movements in credit spreads, which is the difference between yields of lower- and higher-quality bonds.
-When spreads shift, opportunities may arise to capture additional yield — the key is understanding the market well enough to benefit.
+Economic uncertainty and changes in credit fundamentals can cause movements in credit spreads, which are the difference between yields of lower- and higher-quality bonds.
+When spreads shift, opportunities may arise to capture additional yield.
+Investment managers conduct independent credit research to manage credit risk.

-With changes brought about by the Tax Cut and Jobs Act of 2017, municipalities are no longer able to offer advance refunding by issuing new tax-exempt bonds.
-As a result, tax-exempt municipal bond supply has been outpaced by bond maturities and calls.
+The Tax Cuts and Jobs Act of 2017 eliminated advance refunding of municipal bonds by issuing tax-exempt bonds.
+As a result, taxable municipal bonds are being used to advance refund existing bonds and are becoming a larger part of overall issuance.
+The tax-exempt supply has been outpaced by bond maturities and calls.

 Individual investors are at a pricing disadvantage